 Strange beliefs about mold

 Ritchie Shoemaker is known for inventing a diagnosis called Chronic Inflammatory Response Syndrome (CIRS).
 Shoemaker believes that CIRS is caused by “biotoxins,” which are often produced by mold.
-CIRS is not recognized by any mainstream medical organization.
+CIRS and “biotoxin illness” are not recognized by any mainstream medical organization.

 The symptoms blamed on “mold illness” typically have nothing to do with mold.
 Unnecessary mold phobia is causing people to be afraid to enter houses and buildings.